Kristina01111000/WordPressTheme/README.md

 			- 4E Psy -> zodiac wheels won't load, .eps not .jpeg or .png won't load onto wp
 			- add new picture in words from dr w above "together we're goint to ..."
 	- add 2 pictures to each of the header pages
-		- got to holnut, figure out what the long list of pictures @ the end is for -> make the groups
+		- figure out what the long list of pictures @ the end is for
+		- add to three other pages
+	-> make the groups
 		-> one for each of the header tabs
 	-> read through entire website for typos